 Printing labels

-Next, we will describe how to print labels directly from the program.
+This section describes how to print labels directly from the program.

 To print labels: